quoke/quoke.github.io/README.md

 Quoke is a crowdsourced, open source collection of quotations built by the community.
 The files in this repository are compiled and served on [GitHub Pages](https://pages.github.com/).
 See the live site at [quoke.co](https://quoke.co).

+We are still in early days of development.
 You can help by adding your favourite quote, author, source, or topic.
+Or if you're a developer or designer you can help by adding features or working on the layouts or cleaning up the code.

 How to add a quote?
 -------------------